 A few common problems and things to try if you run into them:

 Your machine doesn’t recognize the FTDI.
-You’ve made sure the FTDI is connected via the USB cable, but you don’t see it in a lsusb.
+You’ve made sure the FTDI is connected via the USB cable, but you don’t see it in a lsusb

 Errors when opening a serial connection.
 You’re getting error messages with stuff like Device Busy or Cannot exec ‘/dev/ttyUSB0’: No such file or directory.

-A serial connection opens but nothing happens.
+connections with ctrl+A+DA serial connection opens but nothing happens.
 Sounds like your computer can talk to the FTDI (that’s good), but not beyond it.

 A serial connection opens but the output is a mess.
 We saw this in the video when the baud rate was wrong, so that’s an easy thing to check.
 But assuming that’s right: